Captain John (615) 509- 5210

 2009 – Flatboat- 14′ wide x 45′ long.
 Built at Netherland Inn on the Holston River, Kingsport, TN.
 Flatboat is grounded and on permanent display across from the Netherland Inn, Kingsport, TN.

-2018 – Ferry Boat – Ditto Landing, Huntsville, AL. Built in Gallatin, TN, This ferry boat was transported by land to Ditto Landing State Park in Huntsville, AL. This 1807 style ferry boat is to be used as a historical ferry boat on the Tennessee River.
+2018 – Ferry Boat – Ditto Landing, Huntsville, AL. Built in Gallatin, TN, this ferry boat was transported by land to Ditto Landing State Park in Huntsville, AL. This 1807-style ferry boat is to be used as a historical ferry boat on the Tennessee River.

 We have crafted scale models of flatboats, keelboats, Conestoga Wagons, Shanti Boats, historical buildings, and sternwheelers for several organizations, including the following: